Pave the Way Fund

 The Watson education is an extremely personalized experience – from weekly mentor meetings to tailored workshops, out of state travel, and one-on-ones with renowned entrepreneurs.
 We offer generous scholarships, fellowships and financing options to make Watson accessible to students from all economic backgrounds.

-Boulder Semester Incubator
+Semester Incubator in Boulder, CO

-Watson Institute at Lynn University
+Bachelor of Science in Social Entrepreneurship from Watson Institute at Lynn University

 Watson offers generous scholarships for both merit and financial need.

 Merit Scholarships: Watson selectively offers merit scholarships for scholars with exceptional track-records in the social impact space and demonstrated potential.